Nikon D3400 vs Panasonic GH1

 It is notable that the GH1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3400 does not feature such a mic input.

-Both the D3400 and the GH1 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the GH1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3400 and GH1 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic GH1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Panasonic GH1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.